-The Filipino American Symphony Orchestra (FASO) is pleased to announce its second annual International Composition Competition for Philippine Folk Music for students.
+The Filipino American Symphony Orchestra (FASO) is pleased to announce its third annual International Composition Competition for Philippine Folk Music for students.
 This competition is dedicated to the promotion of Philippine folk music.
 All participants must submit an original composition for full orchestra (no vocals) that incorporates a theme(s) from any Philippine folk song(s).
 The composition must be between 3 and 5 minutes.

 Composition scores, demo recordings and application form are due Friday, May 29, 2020 at 11:55 p.m.
 PST.
 Demo recordings and composition scores should be submitted via email to firstname.lastname@example.org.
 See below for more details on submission logistics.